Configuration

 open

-in your config.rsh
+in your config.rsh file like this:

 def nuopen [arg, --raw (-r)] { if $raw { open -r $arg } else { open $arg } }